Quick Answer:

 Builder incentives are neither inherently good nor bad — they reflect market conditions.
 Taking a longer-term perspective can help immigrant buyers decide whether incentives align with their goals and timelines.

-This article is for informational purposes only and does not constitute legal, tax, or financial advice.
-Always consult qualified professionals for guidance specific to your situation.
+This content is provided for general informational and educational purposes only.
+It does not constitute legal, tax, or financial advice.

 Leave a Reply